[A titbit taste of the work in progress A Republic of Books]

 “Never heard of it.
 I’ll look it up.”

 She turned her hips as she retreated.
-From the corner of his eye he could see that others in the office noticed that as well.
+From the corner of his eye he could see that others in the office noticed this as well.